pradnyajk/Pancreatic_cancer_detection/README.md

 # Pancreatic_cancer_detection
 Pancreatic ductal adenocarcinoma (PDAC) is a highly aggressive malignancy with the five-year survival rate of only 13% largely due to late-stage diagnosis.
 Accurate and early detection is critical for improving survival outcomes.

-Considering the importance and prevalence of pancreatic cancer worldwide, we trained an effective CNN-based multiclass classification model to classify computed tomography (CT) scan images of pancreas int three classes such as pancreatic cancer, pancreatitis and normal pancreas.
+Considering the importance and prevalence of pancreatic cancer worldwide, we trained an effective CNN-based multiclass classification model to classify computed tomography (CT) scan images of pancreas into three classes such as pancreatic cancer, pancreatitis and normal pancreas.
 The ResNet50-based CNN model achieved highest average accuracy of 99.26% and 99.16% on the validation and additional test set.

 ## Package requirements:
 * python = 3.12